neil-sriv/blog/ns-blog/content/_index.md

 ---

-hosting this blog on `github pages` for now, using `Hugo` for site generation.
+hosting this blog on `github pages` for now, using `hugo` for site generation.

 ---